Logistic Q-Learning: Omitted proofs

-where $\nu_k$ and $\nu_k^*$ are positive functions defined over the state space.
 A crucial challenge we have to address in the analysis is that, since $\theta_k$ is not the exact minimizer of $\GG_k$, the state-action distribution $\tq_k$ is not a valid occupancy measure.
 In order to prove meaningful guarantees about the performance of the algorithm, we need to consider the actual occupancy measure induced by policy $\pi_k$.
-We denote this occupancy measure as $\qq_k$ and define it for all $x,a$ as
+We denote this occupancy measure as $\qqd_k$ and define it for all $x,a$ as

 where the notation emphasizes that the actions are generated by policy $\pi_k$.
 A major part of the proof is dedicated to accounting for the discrepancy between $\qq_k$ and the ideal updates $\qq_k^*$.
-During the proof, we will often factorize occupancy measures as $\qq(x,a) = \nu(x)\pi(a|x)$, where $\nu$ is the discounted state-occupancy measure induced by $\pi$.
+During the proof, we will often factorize occupancy measures as $\qqd(x,a) = \nu(x)\pi(a|x)$, where $\nu$ is the discounted state-occupancy measure induced by $\pi$.
+In particular, we will use the notations